 Dreama Gentry provides leadership and vision as the executive director of Partners for Education at Berea College.
 Gentry is committed to shamelessly advocating for rural students living in poverty and tirelessly works to ensure that the national dialogue around educational success includes the voices of rural students.
-A first-generation college graduate from rural Appalachia, Gentry holds a B.A. in Political Science from Berea College and a Juris Doctor from the University of Kentucky College of Law.
+A first-generation college graduate from rural Appalachia, Gentry holds a bachelor’s degree in political science from Berea College and a juris doctor from the University of Kentucky College of Law.

-As the director of Grant Services, Heather Dufour assists faculty and staff in seeking and managing federal programs.
-Before joining Partners for Education, she directed Union College’s Special Programs and has served as an adjunct professor teaching business and finance.
-Dufour holds a bachelor’s degree in business and mathematics, a master’s degree in business and is pursuing a Ph.D. in management with an emphasis in finance.
+Heather Dufour has been with Partners for Education since 2010, currently serving as the director of grant services and compliance.
+Before joining Partners, she directed Union College’s special programs and served as an adjunct professor of business and finance.
+Dufour holds bachelor’s degrees in business and mathematics, a master’s degree in business and a doctorate in management with an emphasis in finance.

-As director of Family Partnership, L. Rochelle Garrett, MSW, CSW, provides leadership and vision to a suite of family engagement programs.
+As director of Family Partnership, L. Rochelle Garrett, MSW, CSW, provides leadership and vision to a suite of family engagement and early childhood programs.
 Garrett has over 25 years of experience in social work and education.
-A first-generation college graduate, she holds her bachelor’s degree in social work from Eastern Kentucky University and a master’s of social work from the University of Kentucky.
+A first-generation college graduate, she holds a bachelor’s degree in social work from Eastern Kentucky University and a master’s degree in social work from the University of Kentucky.

-As a director of programs, Sara T. White provides leadership and oversight to three GEAR UP programs that serve students in 31 school districts.
-She has worked with college access programs at Berea for 15 years.
-A first-generation college graduate, White holds a bachelor’s in education and a master’s in student personnel services for higher education from Eastern Kentucky University.
+As a director of programs, Sara White provides leadership and oversight to four federally funded college access programs serving students in 33 school districts.
+She has worked with college access programs at Berea for 20 years.
+A first-generation college graduate, White holds a bachelor’s degree in education and a master’s degree in student personnel services for higher education from Eastern Kentucky University.